key4hep/key4hep-doc/developing-key4hep-software/WritingAlgorithms.md

 set of services and tools like logging and support for running in a multithreaded environment.

-The relationship with key4hep happens through [k4FWCore](https://github.com/key4hep/k4FWCore). k4FWCore has tools and utilities needed to be able to use (almost) seamlessly EDM4hep collections in Gaudi algorithms.
+The relationship between Gaudi with key4hep happens through [k4FWCore](https://github.com/key4hep/k4FWCore). k4FWCore has tools and utilities needed to be able to use (almost) seamlessly EDM4hep collections in Gaudi algorithms.
 We recommend checking out the